 Insurance Bad Faith Litigation

 Insurance bad faith refers to unfair conduct of an insurance company in denying an insurance claim that is clearly payable by the insurance company.
 In addition to denial of payment, an insurance company’s unreasonable delay in payment or only partial payment could constitute bad faith.
 See below for examples.

 Insurance companies engage in bad faith conduct because (1) they save money by denying claims that are payable and (2) they can get away with it.
 By denying claims that are properly payable, insurance companies get richer.
 Insurance companies know that many of the insureds (usually their clients they promise to protect) just go away after one or two rejections of the claims.
-So these companies are, in fact, playing the numbers game.What are some examples of insurance bad faith?
+So these companies are, in fact, playing the numbers game.

 (2).
-You hit a pedestrian while you were driving.
-The pedestrian is injured badly, and everyone agrees it is your fault.
-You have an automobile insurance policy.
-The pedestrian sues you in court.
+Your business is sued by someone.
+A pedestrian who claims to have been hurt on your business property, for example, sues your business.
+You turn over the claim to your insurer.
 Your insurance company now has two different duties: a duty to defend and a duty of indemnification.
-Duty to defend means the insurance company must represent you in the lawsuit brought against you by the pedestrian.
+Duty to defend means the insurance company must represent you in the lawsuit brought against you by the claimant.
 Duty of indemnification means the insurance company must pay a judgment entered against you in the lawsuit.
-Rather than defending you or paying for the judgment, the insurance company simply denies coverage without conducting a proper investigation or intentionally misapplying policy provisions.
-In that event, you could be responsible for defense costs and a judgment which could be entered against you and you would be responsible for the amount of the judgment.
-This type of insurance claim is commonly referred to as a “third party” claim because the claim was brought by a third party (or the pedestrian in this example).
+Rather than defend you or pay for the judgment, the insurance company simply denies coverage without conducting a proper investigation or intentionally misapplying policy provisions.
+In that event, you could be responsible for defense costs and a judgment which could be entered against you in the lawsuit.
+This type of insurance claim is commonly referred to as a “third-party” claim because the claim was brought by a third-party (or the pedestrian in this example).

 There is no one definition of the phrase “bad faith.”
 Bad faith is a concept that generally refers to insurance companies’ acting unreasonably or unfairly.
 The fact finder (usually the judge or jury) has to determine that the insurance company acted in bad faith by (i) its unreasonable or unfair conduct and (ii) its knowledge or reckless disregard of the fact its conduct was unreasonable.
 In addition to outright denial of claims that are properly payable or undue delay in handling claims, there are other types of conduct that could constitute bad faith, including, inadequate investigation, failure to give consideration to the interest of its insured, refusal to defend a lawsuit, refusal to settle on behalf of the insured, or insisting on an unreasonable interpretation of an insurance policy.

 You can walk away from it and let the insurance company deny your claim, which is exactly what the insurance company is hoping you would do.
 Or, you could hire a lawyer and make the insurance company pay.

-If you are successful in proving bad faith against your insurance company in court, you are likely to recover all your damages, including the amount of money due under your insurance policy (i.e., coverage amount) and, sometimes, even consequential damages that are not covered under the insurance policy.
-That means you could get more than the amount of your insurance policy if the court finds that the insurance company’s bad faith conduct caused you damages in the amount in excess of the policy amount.
+If you are successful in proving bad faith against your insurance company in court, you are likely to recover damages, including the amount of money due under your insurance policy (i.e., coverage amount) and, sometimes, even consequential damages that are not covered under the insurance policy.
+That means you could get more than the amount of your insurance policy if the court finds that the insurance company’s bad faith conduct caused you damage in the amount in excess of the policy amount.
 The court may even award you with punitive damages if the insurance company’s bad faith conduct was especially egregious, willful, wanton, or reckless.
 In the example of a fire destroying your business, and your insurer denying coverage in bad faith, your damages could include your lost profits.

-Yes, there is a time limit on bringing claims against an insurance company for bad faith.
+Yes, in every state there is a time limit on bringing claims against an insurance company for bad faith.
 In Pennsylvania there is a two year limit on filing a lawsuit against an insurance company for bad faith.
-This means you need to file a lawsuit within 2 years from the time the insurance company committed wrongful conduct (i.e. denied your claim).
-If you don’t bring a lawsuit within this 2 year period, you would be forever barred from bringing a bad faith claim against the insurance company.Filing a bad faith action.
+This means you need to file a lawsuit within two years from the time the insurance company committed wrongful conduct (i.e. denied your claim).
+If you don’t bring a lawsuit within this two year period, you may be forever barred from bringing a bad faith claim against the insurance company.